flowplayer/api-docs/source/includes/_livestreams.md

 stream.quality_type | `optional` Specifies what quality settings the livestreaming server will use while transcoding your input stream.
 Default is set to `Normal`. stream.dvr | `optional` Use DVR for this livestream.
 Only available if DVR is activated on your account.
 Default is set to `false`. record | Recording settings for this livestream record.auto_record | If this livestream should be automatically recorded.
 It will start recording on this livestream selected starttime.
 All recordings will be available as VoD.
-Default settings depends upon you Site settings. record.auto_replace_<br>with_recording | When the first recording of this livestream is done it will replace the livestream.
-Default settings depends upon you Site settings. video | Describes video and display settings related to this livestream. video.video_id | If `null` no video is connected otherwise it's the id for the video that possibly will be displayed instead of the livestream.
+Default settings depends upon you Workspace settings. record.auto_replace_<br>with_recording | When the first recording of this livestream is done it will replace the livestream.
+Default settings depends upon you Workspace settings. video | Describes video and display settings related to this livestream. video.video_id | If `null` no video is connected otherwise it's the id for the video that possibly will be displayed instead of the livestream.
 Default is set to `null`. video.display_video | When this is set as `true` and a `video_id` is set the player will render that video instead of the livestream.
 It will rendered the video regardless if your broadcast live on this livestream or not.
 Default is set to `false`.